-During the Civil War, Fiennes raised a regiment to fight during the Civil War, and he and his four sons all fought at the Battle of Edgehill.
-Following this clash, Broughton Castle fell under siege and was captured.
-Later in the conflict, William actually opposed the execution of Charles I, and stepped away from public office as a result of the execution, a fact which earned him a pardon from Charles II after the restoration of the monarchy in 1660.
+During the Civil War, Fiennes raised a regiment against the Crown and with his four sons fought at the Battle of Edgehill, following which Broughton Castle fell under siege and was captured.
+Later in the conflict however, William actually opposed the execution of Charles I and stepped away from public office over the matter.
+As a result, a pardon was granted to him from Charles II after the Restoration of the Monarchy in 1660.

-Today Broughton Castle is a mixture of beautiful parkland, striking buildings and the three streams which allowed the construction of a large moat.
+Today Broughton Castle is a mixture of beautiful parkland, striking buildings, and the three streams which allowed the construction of a large moat.

 The house itself is magnificent – the Great Hall has an impressive display of arms and armour from the English Civil War, as well as from the Fiennes family tree.
-The Oak Room is panelled, as the name suggests, with oak from floor to ceiling, whilst the Queen Ann room commemorates the visit of James I’s wife, Queen Ann of Denmark, in 1604.
+The Oak Room is panelled, as the name suggests, with oak from floor to ceiling, whilst the Queen Anne room commemorates the visit of James I’s wife, Queen Anne of Denmark, in 1604.

 The King’s Chamber was used by James I and Edward VII, while the oldest sections of the castle are the atmospheric dining room and passageways.
 The passageways contain vaulted ceilings, and there is a staircase which leads to the rare 14th century chapel.
 The garden is also well worth a look, with its curiously designed box hedging.